 This legendary mountain—the ultimate challenge for climbers—may soon be nothing but an epic story to tell.
-Its ice cap has been steadily melting, exposing the dark soil underneath, which then absorbs more heat causing the snow to melt faster—a sick cycle.
+Its ice cap has been steadily melting, exposing the dark soil underneath, which then absorbs more heat causing the snow to melt faster—an ongoing cycle.
 Indeed, it’s receding so quickly that 85 percent of the ice is already gone.
 And though these glaciers have been around for at least 10,000 years, scientists predict they'll be gone in the next 15 years.

 The Poles: Antarctica and the Arctic

 You know those environmental awareness commercials of the cute polar bears?
 Well, we hate to break it to you, but they’re not just sob stories.
 The animals are bordering on extinction as arctic ice melting will eventually leave the north pole bare.
-Meanwhile on the south pole, Antarctica has 40 percent less sea ice, and in the next 20 to 40 years, none will form at all, devastating wildlife like whales, seals and penguins—all of which have already declined by 70 percent.
+Meanwhile on the south pole, Antarctica has 40 percent less sea ice, and in the next 20 to 40 years, none will form at all, devastating wildlife like whales, seals, and penguins—all of which have already declined by 70 percent.

 Sundarbans Mangroves, India